Mordech/dynamic-grid/packages/dynamic-grid-core/README.md

 - `gap`: The gap between each column in px (optional, defaults to 0).

 - `dividedBy`: The number to divide the number of columns by (optional, defaults to 1).
-For example if you want the number of columns to be even, you can set this to 2.
+For example, if you want the number of columns to be even, you can set this to 2.

 - `maxColumns`: The maximum number of columns that can be displayed (optional, defaults to Infinity).